Insights

-Azure Masterclass Part 8: SQL Servers: Types, Costs and Use Cases
+Azure SQL Database Types, Costs and Use Cases

 In our last article, we looked at Entra ID for Identity Management.
-And today, we’re taking a closer look at Azure SQL – one of the most flexible and powerful database solutions for modern businesses.
+For this tutorial, we’re taking a closer look at Azure SQL – one of the most flexible and powerful database solutions for modern businesses.

 Whether you’re a legal firm managing confidential case files, an accountant processing financial data, a charity handling donor information, you’ll need a database on the cloud – and choosing the right one can feel like a big decision.
 But it doesn’t have to be.